agerber/movies_quarkus_kotlin/README.md

 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

+//to use dynamodb

+//run a local amazonDynamoDB container
+docker run --publish 8000:8000 amazon/dynamodb-local:1.11.477 -jar DynamoDBLocal.jar -inMemory -sharedDb

+This starts a DynamoDB instance that is accessible on port 8000.
+You can check it’s running by accessing the web shell on http://localhost:8000/shell.

+Have a look at the Setting Up DynamoDB Local guide for other options to run DynamoDB.

+Open http://localhost:8000/shell in your browser.

+Copy and paste the following code to the shell and run it:

+var params = {
+TableName: 'Movies',
+KeySchema: [{ AttributeName: 'id', KeyType: 'HASH' }],
+AttributeDefinitions: [{  AttributeName: 'id', AttributeType: 'S', }],
+ProvisionedThroughput: { ReadCapacityUnits: 1, WriteCapacityUnits: 1, }
+};

+dynamodb.createTable(params, function(err, data) {
+if (err) ppJson(err);
+else ppJson(data);

+});

 You can then execute your native executable with: `./target/movies-quarks-kotlin-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.